Kaljurand/dictate.js/README.md

 Browser support
 ---------------

-Known to work in
+Known to work in:

-  - Google Chrome 52.0 on Ubuntu desktop
+- Google Chrome 52.0 on Ubuntu 16.04
-  - Google Chrome 45.0 on Android 5.1
+- Google Chrome 52.0 on Android 7.0
-  - Firefox 37.0.1 on Ubuntu desktop (unstable: often seems to lose connection to microphone)
+- Firefox 48.0 on Ubuntu 16.04 (but switching the server breaks something)

+Known NOT to work in:

-  - Firefox 41.0 on Android 5.1 (unstable: often seems to lose connection to microphone)
+- Firefox 48.0 on Android 7.0

 See also
 --------